Ezekwechibuikem/requirement-analysis/README.md

 - Generate Reports (Admin)

+## Acceptance Criteria

+### What is Acceptance Criteria?

+Acceptance Criteria are the predefined conditions that a software feature must meet to be considered complete and acceptable by the stakeholders.
+They serve as a clear checklist that guides developers, testers, and clients in understanding what success looks like for each feature.

+### Importance of Acceptance Criteria

+- ✅ Clarity for Developers: Ensures everyone understands what needs to be built and when it’s considered “done.”

+- 🧪 Supports Testing: Provides measurable conditions that testers can validate during QA.

+- 💬 Enhances Communication: Bridges the gap between developers, product owners, and clients by setting shared expectations.

+- 📈 Improves Quality: Prevents scope creep and ensures all user stories align with business goals.

+### Example — Checkout Feature (Booking Management System)

+**User Story:**

+As a customer, I want to complete my booking and pay securely so that I can confirm my reservation.

+**Acceptance Criteria:**

+- ✅ The user must be able to view a booking summary before payment.

+- ✅ The system should support multiple payment methods (e.g., credit card, PayPal).

+- ✅ The system must validate payment details before processing.

+- ✅ After successful payment, the system should display a confirmation message and booking ID.

+- ✅ The user should receive a confirmation email within 5 minutes of completing payment.

+- ✅ If payment fails, the user should be prompted to retry or use a different payment method.

 ---

 > In summary, Requirement Analysis sets the foundation for successful software projects by ensuring clarity, reducing risks, and aligning all stakeholders toward a common goal.